Electrification for decarbonisation of industry

 Electrification as a means to decarbonise industry and transport

+Industry, along with transport, stands for the largest share of global emissions today.
 At Vattenfall, we aim to offer all customers climate smart energy and to enable a life free from fossil fuels within one generation.
 For this to happen, we work together with other sectors and businesses where electrification can be a means to eliminate or reduce CO2 emissions to reach climate goals like the Paris Agreement.

 Partnerships with industry are effective ways forward to develop new solutions so that we can increase efficiency and reach international climate goals by eliminating some of the major sources of CO2 emissions.
 Electrification and fossil-free hydrogen are the keys to success.